maxwelld90/netcontrol/README.md

-# netcontrol
+# NetControl

-Small project for controlling my home networking setup.
-Just for fun.
+This repository houses *NetControl*, a small side project I am working on to control my home networking setup.

+Just for fun, eh?